 Growing up the son of a diesel mechanic and a school bus driver, I knew much more about the value of a hard day’s work than the difference between Mozart and Mahler.
 Although I had no formal training until I was eleven years old, my family loved to share music together.
 We sang along to artists such as Celine Dion, Chicago, Reba McIntyre, and Stevie Wonder.
 Growing up Irish Catholic, I first read music out of the hymnal.

 Sixth grade was a watershed year: I needed to decide if I was going to join the school band or take an extra year of gym class.
 To my unathletic self, the choice was obvious.
 A few years later, I found myself on the doorstep of Ramon Parcells, Principal Trumpet of the Detroit Symphony Orchestra, ready for my first lesson.
 At age 16, he asked me if I had interest in conducting.
 He said I possessed the right aptitude and mindset and encouraged me to study piano additionally.
 His prescription grew in my mind and soon I was conducting in front of the mirror along to recordings of Beethoven Symphonies.

 My years at Interlochen Arts Academy blew open my small town mind.
-At Eastman, Mark Scatterday gave me my first opportunities to conduct.
+At Eastman, Mark Scatterday gave me my first opportunities to conduct with the Eastman Wind Orchestra.
 Another Eastman influence, Brad Lubman opened my ears to contemporary repertoire.
 Under Lubman, I played works such as “Zwei Gefühle” by Helmut Lachenmann and “Märchenbilder” by Hans Abrahamsen.
 Initially, I was uncomfortable with these unfamiliar notations, sounds and playing techniques.
 However, through Lubman’s passion and insight, he opened my imagination to a world of infinite sonic possibilities.